Beginner's guide: How to celebrate Carnival in Eindhoven

 What’s for dinner?

 Think of anything with lots of carbohydrates and fats.
 Sausage rolls (‘worstenbroodjes’), frikandels and french fries are popular options.
+Here are some spots for a proper snack.
 Enjoy them while you can, because according to Catholic tradition, Lent begins after Carnival.
 'Ash Wednesday' marks the beginning of this fasting period with the eating of herring.
-This tradition takes place at various places in town.
+Feeling a bit hungover?
+Check out our healthy tips to bounce back after a week of Carnival fun.